actionjdjackson/fetch_coding_exercise/README.md

     ```bash
     python find_fake_bar_test.py
     ```
-    or, if you're on macOS, you may need to run it as:
+    or, depending on your installation, you may need to run it as:
-    ```zsh
+    ```bash
     python3 find_fake_bar_test.py
     ```
 5. If you're configured to ask for a browser, enter the browser's first letter in the prompt.
    If you want the dialog box for winning the game to go away sooner, change the WAIT_TIME variable in the configuration file.
 Clicking "OK" on the dialog will cause an error.
 If you are in loop mode, use Ctrl-C to exit the program.

+---

 ## How it Works